 |---|---|---|

-| Technique → effect → so what | Link the effect to meaning, purpose or audience | ‘urgency… which serves the advert's aim to make you buy’ |
+| Technique → effect → so what | Link the effect to meaning, purpose or audience | ‘The command creates urgency, which serves the advert's aim to make you buy now’ |

-| Multiple techniques together | Show two choices building ONE effect | ‘the metaphor, reinforced by the short sentence, builds dread’ |
+| Multiple techniques together | Show two choices building ONE effect | ‘The metaphor, reinforced by the short sentence, together build a sense of dread’ |

-| Precise critical vocabulary | Swap ‘makes it interesting’ for exact verbs | ‘evokes’, ‘conveys’, ‘emphasises’, ‘juxtaposes’, ‘undercuts’ |
+| Precise critical vocabulary | Swap ‘makes it interesting’ for exact verbs | Use exact verbs like ‘evokes’, ‘conveys’, ‘emphasises’, ‘juxtaposes’, ‘undercuts’ |

-| PEAL paragraph | Point → Evidence → Analysis → Link | One point, a short quote, deep analysis, link to the question |
+| PEAL paragraph | Point → Evidence → Analysis → Link | One point, then a short quote, then deep analysis, then a link back to the question |

-| Evaluating effects | Judge how well it works, why, and how far | ‘a particularly effective choice, because…’ |
+| Evaluating effects | Judge how well it works, why, and how far | ‘This is a particularly effective choice, because it makes the threat feel personal’ |

-| The mark ladder | Feature-spot → technique+effect → evaluated PEAL | Always aim your writing at the top rung |
+| The mark ladder | Feature-spot → technique+effect → evaluated PEAL | Climb from just naming a device up to an evaluated PEAL paragraph — aim at the top rung |

 🔍 The one move that scores